Neural Q-learning for solving PDEs: Introduction

 \section{Introduction}

 High dimensional partial differential equations (PDEs) are widely used in many applications in physics, engineering, and finance.
 It is challenging to numerically solve high-dimensional PDEs, as traditional finite difference methods become computationally intractable due to the curse of dimensionality.
 In the past decade, deep learning has become a revolutionary tool for a number of different areas including image recognition, natural language processing, and scientific computing.
-The idea of solving PDEs with deep neural networks has been rapidly developed in recent years and has achieved promising performance.
+The idea of solving PDEs with deep neural networks has been rapidly developed in recent years and has achieved promising performance in solving real-world problems (e.g. \cite{hu2022higher}, \cite{li2022deep}, \cite{cai2021physics}, and \cite{misyris2020physics}).

-Many deep-learning-based PDE solving algorithms, for instance the deep Galerkin method (DGM) \cite{sirignano2018dgm} and physics-informed neural networks (PINNs) (Raissi, Perdikaris and Karniadakis, \cite{raissi2019physics}), have been proposed.
+A number of deep-learning-based PDE solving algorithms, for instance the deep Galerkin method (DGM; \cite{sirignano2018dgm}) and physics-informed neural networks (PINNs) (\cite{raissi2019physics}), have been proposed.
 Inspired by the Q-learning method in reinforcement learning, we propose a new ``Q-PDE" algorithm which approximates the solution of PDEs with an artificial neural network.
 In this paper, we prove that for monotone PDEs the Q-PDE training process gives an approximation which converges to the solution of a certain limit equation as the number of hidden units in a single-layer neural network goes to infinity.
 Furthermore, we prove that the limit neural network converges strongly to the solution of the PDE that the algorithm is trying to solve.